gpjalocha/hill_making_utilities/obj_3dmodel_wrapper/README.md

 ## Setting up the materials and textures
 You can assign the Texture and Material in material name.
 If it's not specified correctly(or not specified at all) then it assigns by default `Material\material1.xml` and `Textures\concrete5.png`.
 ![material](pics/material.jpg)
+### Zbias and alphatest
+Script also reads from material `'zbias=[0-9]'` if specified.
+Also alphatest is supported, but it's giving a poor results.

 ## Setting up the UV mapping
 If you create some model from scratch, it's good to check if UV mapping is correct.
 You can check that in UV editor while being in Edit Mode(Tab) and selecting all the object vertices(a).